LearAdini/asp.net-angular_cs_go_skins/README.md

 ## Instructions

+Make sure you have PostgreSQL and PgAdmin4.

+In PgAdmin4 make a new database called preferably csskins (update DefaultConnection if database name is not csskins).

+Inside the API folder go to `appsettings.json` and change the postgreSQL username and password accordingly to your postgreSQL credentials.

+First if you run the project on vscode you should open two terminals, cd into API and into client.

+When in the client folder please run `npm install` to install all projects dependent packages.

+After all installed run `ng serve` inside the client folder and now open up the second terminal where API is open and run `dotnet watch run`

+#
 Register as a new user or login to view all products.

 You can filter all products by minimum price to maximum price, and search an item by its name.